bitcoin-wallet/bitcoin-wallet/README.md

      A tiny library for integrating Bitcoin payments into your own Android app (e.g. donations, in-app purchases).
  * __sample-integration-android__:
-     A minimal example app to demonstrate integration of Bitcoin payments into your Android app.
+     A minimal example app to demonstrate the integration of Bitcoin payments into your Android app.